Uplogix/docs/leo-kit-user-guide/physical-installation/remote-antenna-kit-revision-3.md

 ![Remove Existing Antenna](https://uplogix.com/support/docs/img/hawk/GPS-Antenna-Placement.jpg)

 **2.** Connect the LMR-195 cable to the Iridium antenna.
-Connect to the larger N-type connector at the bottom of the ADU.
+Connect the opposite end to the larger N-type connector at the bottom of the ADU.

 ![Attach SMA Cable](https://uplogix.com/support/docs/img/hawk/Iridium-Antenna.jpg)